ipld/ipld/docs/synthesis/how-ipfs-web-gateways-work.md

 - by baking these sharding mechanisms into a single codec, it was not possible to reuse them with other codecs;
-- because the sharding mechanisms were baked in the codec (and at the time, there wasn't really any coherent definiton of a Data Model at all), there was no way to _switch_ between high level and raw views of the data -- as a result, these systems were much harder to debug;
+- because the sharding mechanisms were baked in the codec (and at the time, there wasn't really any coherent definition of a Data Model at all), there was no way to _switch_ between high level and raw views of the data -- as a result, these systems were much harder to debug;
 - because the sharding mechanisms were tightly bound into the codec,